f4z3r/.bootstrap/fs-structure.md

 - `.local/bin`: external software binaries running on the system.
 - `.local/share`: runtime data for external software running on the system.
 - `.local/log`: log data for external software running on the system.
-- `dev`: for any development work we are doing.
+- `opt`: for any development work we are doing.
-- `dev/opt`: for any external development code.
-Only if not pertaining to binaries that are running on the system.
 - `data`: for information meant to be long lasting.
 This does not include documents.
 It should only contain raw data.
 - `tmp`: for temporary information meant to be persistent across boots.